devmor-j/private.fish/README.md

 2. You’ll see the ghost icon `👻` in your prompt.
 3. If you have multiple commands recorded in the session and `private_show_count=true`, the icon will show the count, e.g., `👻3`.
 4. Each terminal is independent, so counts don’t interfere with each other.

+Note: Will show "🔥" icon (fire is default) when _root_ user is active.
+So you'd be more careful since you have full access.

 ## 📝 License